 Why Decarboxylation?For a variety of other reasons not necessarily related to protection, a carboxylic group can be put into place, with the final intent of eliminating it, leaving something else in its place.
 One reason to go to the trouble is to enable positioning of other chemical groups on an aromatic species.
 Let’s illustrate this.

 What Is Decarboxylation?Decarboxylation (the removal of carbon dioxide from the carboxyl group) is achieved using heat and a catalyst.
-For a diagram of the reaction, see Figure 2.
-When the decarboxylation is carried out, the desired product, 3-methyl-ethylbenzene is obtained.
-The discussed example demonstrates only one possible reason to employ decarboxylation.
-There are many others.
+For a diagram of the reaction, note the figure at right.

 Note: You might also enjoy Keto Enol Tautomerism